elfhosted/elfhosted.com/docs/app/plex-debrid.md

 To optionally connect to Jellyseerr / Overseerr, enter their details per [Connecting Apps](/how-to/connect-apps/), as illustrated below:

 ![Screenshot of {{ page.meta.slug }} connecting to Jellyseerr](/images/plex-debrid-add-overseerr-jellyseerr.png){ loading=lazy }

+### Editing / importing config

+If you don't want to use the CLI UI to make config changes, you can edit the config directly in [FileBrowser][filebrowser], at `config/plex-debrid/settings.json`.
+Restart plex-debrid either using [ElfBot][elfbot], or close the terminal window in VNC, then right-click on the desktop and re-launch plex-debrid! :grin:

 {% include 'app_footer.md' %}